xnmeet/react-scan/README.md

 React Scan takes inspiration from the following projects:

+- [React Devtools](https://react.dev/learn/react-developer-tools) for the initial idea of [highlighting renders](https://medium.com/dev-proto/highlight-react-components-updates-1b2832f2ce48).
+We chose to diverge from this to provide a [better developer experience](https://x.com/aidenybai/status/1857122670929969551)
 - [Million Lint](https://million.dev) for scanning and linting approaches
-- [React Devtools](https://react.dev/learn/react-developer-tools) for the initial idea of [highlighting renders](https://medium.com/dev-proto/highlight-react-components-updates-1b2832f2ce48)
 - [Why Did You Render?](https://github.com/welldone-software/why-did-you-render) for the concept of hijacking internals to detect unnecessary renders caused by "unstable" props

 ## License